AleitaT/e-voting/README.md

 # Building and deploying the program

+Note: you must have run the services set up instruction before attempting to build.
+The program will not execute without downloading the appropriate node module.

 ## Build

 We use sass to produce our CSS templates.
 Run the following command to compile your sass files.